🌙

 May 2009

 You can see Satoshi using this economic philosophy in his third email to Martti Malmi.
-Crucially, in Szabo's work, shells are a frequent example of a trust minimized, scarce form of money in the ancient world
+In Szabo's work, shells are a frequent example of a trust minimized, scarce form of money in the ancient world.
+Further, a researcher showed in a 2017 article how Satoshi again utilized Szabo's economic arguments through his description of a non-aesthetic metal.

 "The design supports a tremendous variety of possible transaction types that I designed years ago.
 Escrow transactions, bonded contracts, third party arbitration, multi-party signature, etc."

-As previously noted, Nick Szabo invented smart contracts.
-Daniel Nagy, the cryptographer whose 2007 ecash design interested Szabo, even noted that Bitcoin's formal language, Script, utilizes smart contracts in Szabo's 2011 blog post:
+Daniel Nagy, the cryptographer whose 2007 ecash design interested Szabo, even noted that Bitcoin's formal language, Script, utilizes smart contracts on Szabo's 2011 blog post:

 "Strokes of genius include: